Scroll down for the application.

 Terms & Condtions

 SDGs will be awarded on the condition that the student or group gives back to the greater student community in a way that uses the skills or experience acquired through the funding received.
 These returns will henceforth be referred to as deliverables.
-The QUSA will allocate $2000 per year towards the Student Development Grant program, however, a single SDG will not exceed $300.
+QUSA will allocate $1500 per year toward all student grants, however, a single SDG will not exceed $300.
 In addition, no individual student may receive more than $300 in a single academic year, this includes the money a student receives through both individual and group application.
 All students are eligible to receive a SDG with the exception of serving QUSA ministers who will be excluded from the program for the purpose of preventing conflict of interest.

 Before starting your application, it is strongly recommended that you get in touch with the most relevant QUSA minister to have a conversation about the development opportunity that you are interested in and how you think it would fill a gap at Quest.
 Fill out and submit the grant application 4 weeks in advance of when the development opportunity occurs and you will be notified if your application has been approved or rejected at least 2 weeks before the development opportunity.
 If your grant application is accepted, you will receive a form that will instruct you regarding the procedure for reimbursement and written evaluation.
 If your grant application is rejected, you will be notified.
 Please, direct questions to firstname.lastname@example.org.
 Scroll down to submit your application.

 Do you see a gap in programming at Quest?
 Do you want to obtain a teachable certification for the benefit of yourself and the community?
 The SDG can help you fill the gap!

 Provide detailed information about the goals and agenda of the program you are applying for.

 You’ll need to make two 500-word statements.